Compact Hermitian Young Projection Operators: Tableaux, projectors, birdtracks, and conventions

 \subsection{Cancellation rules}

-One of the suspected reasons why the birdtrack formalism has not yet gained as much popularity as it ought is because there exist virtually no practical rules which allow easy manipulation of birdtrack operators in the literature.
-In~\cite{AlcockZeilinger2016SimplificationRules}, we establish various rules designed to easily manipulate birdtrack operators comprised of symmetrizers and anti-symmetrizers.
-Since all operators considered in this paper are of this form, the simplification rules of~\cite{AlcockZeilinger2016SimplificationRules} are immediately applicable to this paper; in particular, none of the proofs of the construction algorithms in this paper would have been possible without these rules.
-Thus, we choose to summarize the most important results of~\cite{AlcockZeilinger2016SimplificationRules} here.
-For the proofs of these rules, readers are referred to~\cite{AlcockZeilinger2016SimplificationRules}.
+We suspect that one of the reasons why the birdtrack formalism has not yet gained as much popularity as it ought is because there exist virtually no practical rules which allow easy manipulation of birdtrack operators in the literature.
+In~\cite{Alcock-Zeilinger:2016bss}, we establish various rules designed to easily manipulate birdtrack operators comprised of symmetrizers and anti-symmetrizers.
+Since all operators considered in this paper are of this form, the simplification rules of~\cite{Alcock-Zeilinger:2016bss} are immediately applicable: None of the proofs of the construction algorithms in this paper would have been possible without these rules.
+Thus, we choose to summarize the most important results of~\cite{Alcock-Zeilinger:2016bss} here.
+For the proofs of these rules, readers are referred to~\cite{Alcock-Zeilinger:2016bss}.

-The simplification rules of~\cite{AlcockZeilinger2016SimplificationRules} fall into two classes: \begin{enumerate} \item \emph{Cancellation rules} (Theorems~\ref{thm:CancelWedgedParentOp} and \ref{thm:CancelMultipleSets}, section~\ref{sec:CancellationRules}): these rules are to cancel large chunks of birdtrack operators, thus making them shorter (often significantly so) and more practical to use.
-These rules are used in several places throughout this paper, in particular in the proof of the shortened KS-operators (Corollary~\ref{thm:ShortKSProjectors}) and the proof of the construction of MOLD-operators (Theorem~\ref{thm:MOLDConstruction}).
-Since the cancellation rules are used multiple times throughout this paper, we provide these rules in this present section. \item \emph{Propagation rules} (Theorem~\ref{thm:PropagateSyms}, section~\ref{sec:PropagationRules}): these rules allow one to commute (sets of) symmetrizers through (sets of) antisymmetrizers and vice versa.
-These rules come in handy when trying to expose the implicit Hermiticity of a birdtrack operator.
-In this paper, we use these rules in the proof of Theorem~\ref{thm:LexicalConstruction}, which is why we defer the re-statement of the propagation rules to appendix~\ref{sec:ProofsLexical}. \end{enumerate}
+The simplification rules of~\cite{Alcock-Zeilinger:2016bss} fall into two classes: \begin{enumerate} \item \emph{Cancellation rules} (Theorems~\ref{thm:CancelWedgedParentOp} and \ref{thm:CancelMultipleSets}, section~\ref{sec:CancellationRules}): these rules are to cancel large chunks of birdtrack operators, thus making them shorter (often significantly so) and more practical to use.
+The cancellation rules are used in several places in this paper, in particular in the proof of the shortened KS-operators (Corollary~\ref{thm:ShortKSProjectors}) and the proof of the construction of MOLD-operators (Theorem~\ref{thm:MOLDConstruction}).
+Since the cancellation rules are used multiple times throughout this paper, we recapitulate these rules in this present section. \item \emph{Propagation rules} (Theorem~\ref{thm:PropagateSyms}, section~\ref{sec:PropagationRules}): these rules allow one to commute (sets of) symmetrizers through (sets of) antisymmetrizers and vice versa.
+The propagation rules come in handy when trying to expose the implicit Hermiticity of a birdtrack operator.
+In this paper, we use these rules in the proof of Theorem~\ref{thm:LexicalConstruction}, which is why we defer the re-statement of the propagation rules to appendix~\ref{sec:ProofsLexical} where also the proof of Theorem~\ref{thm:LexicalConstruction} can be found. \end{enumerate}

 \begin{theorem}[cancellation of wedged ancestor-operators] Consider two Young tableaux $\Theta$ and $\Phi$ such that they have a common ancestor tableau $\Gamma$.
 Let $Y_{\Theta}$, $Y_{\Phi}$ and $Y_{\Gamma}$ be their respective Young projection operators, all embedded in an algebra that is able to contain all three.
 Then